-After closely studying legends, like Albert Einstein, Eleanor Roosevelt, and Frederick Douglass, he concluded that, within every individual’s lifespan lies a universal goal: self-actualization.
+After closely studying legends, like Albert Einstein, Eleanor Roosevelt, and Frederick Douglass, Maslow concluded that, within every individual’s lifespan lies a universal goal: self-actualization.

 It looks as if there were a single ultimate goal for mankind, a far goal toward which all persons strive.
 This is called variously by different authors self-actualization, self-realization, integration, psychological health, individuation, autonomy, creativity, productivity, but they all agree that this amounts to realizing the potentialities of the person, that is to say, becoming fully human, everything that person can be.

-Basically, he decided that, “If you deliberately set out to be less than you are capable, you’ll be unhappy for the rest of your life.”
+Basically, Maslow decided that, “If you deliberately set out to be less than you are capable, you’ll be unhappy for the rest of your life.”

 A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.
 What a man can be, he must be.

 Creating an atmosphere at work that encourages this personal growth, fulfillment, and self-actualization might just be the key in truly motivating employees on all levels.
-A self-realized employee one who consistently makes use of inner talent and creativity, in (personally) new and exciting ways.
-She makes advancements for the company, but also for herself.
+A self-realized employee, one who consistently makes use of inner talent and creativity, in (personally) new and exciting ways, makes advancements for the company — but also for herself.

 Motivation starts here